icshwi/e3training/workbook/chapter2.md

 ## Play around with the example IOC

-* Have a look at the contents of `cmds/iocStats.cmd` and make sure you understand it:
+* Have a look at the contents of `cmds/iocStats.cmd` and make sure you understand all of it:

   ```bash
   require iocStats,ae5d083